couchbaselabs/couchbase-developer-kit/README.md

 Couchbase is a NoSQL database platform.
 It has three main developer components:

-* Couchbase Server – A distributed database server
+* Server – A distributed database server
-* Couchbase Lite – An embedded database
+* Lite – An embedded database
-* Couchbase Gateway – An Internet gateway for reading, writing, and synchronizing data over the web
+* Gateway – An Internet gateway for reading, writing, and synchronizing data over the web

 ## Try Couchbase for the First Time